JMD1986/model_skeleton_project/README.md

 => #<Order:0x007fcf23035b48 id: nil, user_id: 51, item_id: 89, quantity: 1200, created_at: 2015-05-28 08:41:25 -0400>
 `

-we didnt return an id.... hmm...ß
+we didnt return an id.... hmm...

+###that's all for now!